Implement a result list

 The

-By default, values in multi-value fields are separated by semicolon characters (for example, an item corresponding to the coauthored book The Talisman may have the following key-value pair:
+By default, values in multi-value fields are separated by semicolon characters.
+For example, an item that corresponds to the coauthored book The Talisman may have the following key-value pair:

 When performing queries, you can take advantage of the